aff3ct/streampu/docs/sequence.md

 select the children node designated by its *path* attribute, thus branching in the execution.

-`aff3ct::runtime::Sub_sequence` (not to be confused with `aff3ct::module::Subsequence`!) main attributes are described in the following section.
+`spu::runtime::Sub_sequence` (not to be confused with `spu::module::Subsequence`!) main attributes are described in the following section.

 ### Main Attributes